Hephaestois/Thesis_HRemmen_2025/pde_model/process.md

 I have gotten the Discrete model working.
 Tonight I want to get some tools ready to make figures and such for the presentation I need to hold tomorrow.
 This means I need to create video plotting programs, preferably for both the PDE and discrete models, but as a start the PDE model should be animated.
 To achieve this, first the method of saving data for the PDE model should be adapted: currently only the 'last timestep' is saved.
 I will not be saving each intermediate, but at least the days would be worthwhile to save.
 So first: revamp the method of saving.

+Actually zero'th step: restructure the files! main {
+    data
+    discrete_model
+    PDE_model
+    libraries
+    figures_discrete
+    figures_PDE
+    figures_shared
+}
+and make it so that all the python files are run from main instead of their subdirs.